If you are in a hurry and want to find out which is the Best Coffee Grinder for French Press, I recommend the Fellow Ode.

 - It offers 15 grind settings with a couple of micro-settings in between.
 In sum, the Oxo Burr Grinder has more than 40 grind settings.

-- The 35 grams capacity of the JX is very convenient for brewing with the French Press.
+- The 35 grams capacity of the 1Zpresso JX is very convenient for brewing with the French Press.

 - The stainless steel 48 mm burrs are top-quality.
-I prefer this type of burrs because they offer more accurate, consistent, and uniform grinds, with fewer fines.
+I prefer this type of burrs because they offer more accurate, consistent, and uniform grinds with fewer fines.

 - Burrs include a 1-year limited warranty and have a 300 kg use expected life.
 Overall, users claim that 1Zpresso customer service and durability are excellent.

-- It could be a good option if you’re upgrading from a regular hand grinder, or simply want to start with a good one.
+- It could be a good option if you’re upgrading from a regular hand grinder or want to start with a good one.